-Author has written 22 stories for Wild Wild West, Stargate: SG-1, Bonanza, Stargate: Atlantis, Covert Affairs, Twilight Zone, Gilligan's Island, and Psych.
+Author has written 24 stories for Wild Wild West, Stargate: SG-1, Bonanza, Stargate: Atlantis, Covert Affairs, Twilight Zone, Gilligan's Island, Psych, and Hawaii Five-0.

 The Night of the Morose Meeting; AKA: Artie meets Mudstalker